CyCraft/blitzar/packages/docs/docs/blitz-form/index.md

 A BlitzForm is usable with `v-model`.
 You can also listen to the `@update:modelValue` event that is triggered any time some `formData` changes.

-There is also an event emitted called `@update-field`, every time you type something in a specific field.
+There is also an event emitted called `@updateField`, every time you type something in a specific field.

 Try typing a little in the example below.